ringo-framework/formbar/README.rst

 * Conditional fields in the form.
 E.g Render fields readonly if other fields have a certain value.
 * Flexible form definition and layout.

   * Different form layouts for the same model (Create, Edit, Read...)
   * Support for inheritance and including parts of other forms.
   * Support for different pages, sections and subsections.

 * Styling

   * Twitter bootstrap support
   * Row and column based layouts
   * Custom CSS styling
   * Numbering of fields
   * XML based form definition
   * Help texts

 * Validation:

   * Basic datatype validation on conversion for different types of data (date, int, float, email...).
-  * Rule based validation in the form using expressions (`brabbel <http://github.com/toirl/brabbel>`).
+  * Rule based validation in the form using expressions (`brabbel <http://github.com/toirl/brabbel>`_).
   * Error and warning messages

-* Extensible
+* Expandable

   * Support for external renderers
   * Support for writing external validators

 * Support for SQLAlchemy mapped items and plain forms

 Getting started